 Each bow will be crafted to your personal draw length and desired draw weight.
 You’ll be challenged to navigate the character (imperfections) in the wood and learn tricks of the trade under the watchful eye of a master bowyer.
 Take years of trial and error off the learning curve with focused individual instruction.
 Small group sizes leave plenty of time open for one-on-one guidance and questions/answers.

 The final afternoon will be spent learning the fundamentals of longbow marksmanship with your new bow.
 If you're already an experienced archer, you'll be set free to shoot in your preferred style.
-If you're a first-time archer or someone looking to explore a new method, we'll skip the complicated nuances of the shot cycle and cover a simple, instinctive shooting technique for real world application.
+If you're a first-time archer or someone looking to explore a new method, we'll skip the complicated nuances of the modern shot cycle and cover a simple, intuitive shooting technique.

 This course isn't meant to be a step-by-step walkthrough.
 It's my goal to help you understand the process and teach you the skills needed to make your own bows for life.
-There's nothing quite like the feeling you get after a bow you've made with your own hands sends an arrow downrange with authority, and I look forward to sharing that with you.
+Nothing quite compares to the feeling of a hand-crafted bow sending arrows downrange with authority, and I look forward to sharing that with you.

 (all-inclusive, no tax)